Snackmonger/aristoxenus/docs/doesthiswrk.rst

 1. Be easily understandable in the context of existing chord name conventions
 2. Employ consistency in the structural arrangement and meaning of symbols
 3. Represent a 1:1 correspondence between symbol and interval

+Not all of these goals are met with the same ease, and the existing prescription is a compromise between them.

+- Major third is indicated with 'maj' suffix.
+- Minor third is indicated with lowercase 'min' suffix.